DasomDev/DasomDev/README.md

 ---

 <p align="center">
-  <i>“I just want to build things that are genuinely helpful to people.”</i> 🌱
+  <i>“I focus on building thoughtful solutions that have a real and positive impact on users.”</i> 🌱
 </p>